sepses/cyber-kg-converter/README.md

 Example queries are now added (`example-queries.txt`), which can be tested in our [SPARQL endpoint](https://w3id.org/sepses/sparql).

-Other interface beyond SPARQL are also provided, such as [Linked Data Interface](https://sepses.ifs.tuwien.ac.at/index.php/cyber-kg/), [Triple Pattern Fragment](http://ldf-server.sepses.ifs.tuwien.ac.at/) and [Dump-files](https://sepses.ifs.tuwien.ac.at/index.php/datasets/)   (in .turtle and .HDT).
+Other interface beyond SPARQL are also provided, such as [Linked Data Interface](https://sepses.ifs.tuwien.ac.at/resource/cve/CVE-2018-4449) (example),  [Triple Pattern Fragment](http://ldf-server.sepses.ifs.tuwien.ac.at/) and [Dump-files](https://sepses.ifs.tuwien.ac.at/index.php/datasets/)   (in .turtle and .HDT).

-@SEPSES team
+## License

+The ECS-SEC KG Engine is written by SEPSES team and released under the [MIT license](http://opensource.org/licenses/MIT).